gogoneriel/nerite/README.md

 ### No limit on the `_annualManagementFee`

-`registerBatchManager` allows any `_annualManagementFee` to be chosen, which for extremely high values, would mint an unconstrained amount of BOLD in a very short time, for even a very small batch.
+`registerBatchManager` allows any `_annualManagementFee` to be chosen, which for extremely high values, would mint an unconstrained amount of USDN in a very short time, for even a very small batch.

 **Solution:**